Everything you need to know about reviewing your cover

 Your excess limit is selected when you purchase a health insurance policy.
 If you’re with nib and you’d like to confirm your excess amount, you can do so by logging into Online Services.
 You can also change your excess by contacting our member service team on 13 16 42.

-Please note, you won’t be able to change to the new $750 or $1,500 excess options until 1 April 2019.
-We’re currently working on building a tool in Online Services so you can login and change it yourself.
+We’re currently working on building a tool in Online Services so you can login and change your excess limit yourself.
 We’ll let you know when it’s ready.

 If you’re on a selected family cover, you won’t need to pay an excess if one of your kids (up to 21 years of age) has to go to hospital.
 Please contact us to find out whether this applies to your family.

-An increased excess limit is one of many changes coming that will make health insurance simpler and create more value for you.
-To find out about the upcoming Government-initiated private health insurance reforms, visit our dedicated page.
+To find out more about the Government-initiated private health insurance reforms, visit our dedicated page.

 For other helpful tips on reducing the cost of your cover, check out our guide to saving money on your health insurance premium.